To work this inter-active site and use your time effectively you need to know this stuff.

 Registration: To participate fully you will require to Register and have your email verified by a return link and this ensures that the voting process is meaningful and multiple voting is precluded.
 For help with registering click Guide at the top of the panel.

 Comments are the debating platform for each Section – the building blocks of Amendments.
 They may include an internet web link provided it is directly relevant.
+NB.
+Comments are not displayed until you click this symbol which will then display the relevant posts.

 Please observe these conventions (otherwise your Comment will not publish.